Topics

 Topic 7: DiGress: discrete diffusion denoising for graph generation

-Applications such as drug discovery or material sciences may benefit from generative models for graphs.
-DiGress is a recent diffusion model that is based on discrete diffusion
+Applications such as drug discovery or material sciences may benefit immensely from generative models for graphs.
+DiGress is a recent diffusion model that is based on discrete denoising diffusion.
+When first published it set new standards both for conditional and unconditional genration of small molecular graphs.

 Core references: